TeeOkome/Pre-seeds-Program/modular-course.md

 **Objective:** To provide a comprehensive research training program that supports the professional growth of individuals in various fields, enabling them to integrate research skills into their work and advance their careers.

-Target audience ranges from educators and health professionals to cooperate employees, entrepreneurs and business leaders.
+Target audience ranges from educators and health professionals to corporate employees, entrepreneurs and business leaders.

 The course addresses skill gaps, enhances career prospects, supports informed decision-making, and promotes innovation.
 The benefit is that it equips professionals with research skills, improves industry practices, fosters data-driven strategies, and encourages continuous improvement and innovation across various fields.